R4yL-dev/minishell/README.md

 + It checks if all the passed arguments are valid and makes an `abstract syntax tree` out of them. categorizing them such as `command`, `argument`, `file`, `redirection` and `pipe`.

-+ Then it runs executables if it can find a valid path to them using the environement variable `$PATH` or by their path dirctly. (eg: `ls` or `/bin/ls` basically giving the same reslut)
++ Then it runs executables if it can find a valid path to them using the environement variable `$PATH` or by their path dirctly. (eg: `ls` and `/bin/ls` basically giving the same result)

 + Otherwise, it looks if its a builtins, such as `echo`, `cd`, `pwd`, `export`, `unset`, `env` and `exit`.